 \section{Abstract}

-In this paper, the charge form factor and charge radius of neutron are evaluated in the perturbative chiral quark model (PCQM) with considering both the ground and excited states in the quark propagator.
-A Cornell-like potential is extracted in accordance with the predetermined ground state quark wavefunction, and the excited quark states are derived by solving Dirac equation with the extracted PCQM potential numerically.
-The study reveals that the contributions of the excited quark states are considerably influential in the charge form factor and charge radius of neutron as expected, and that the total results on the charge form factor and charge radius of neutron are significantly improved and increased by nearly four times by including the excited states in the quark propagator.
+{ The charge form factor and charge radius of neutron are investigated in the perturbative chiral quark model (PCQM) with considering both the ground and excited states in the quark propagator.
+A Cornell-like potential is extracted in accordance with the predetermined ground state quark wavefunction, and the excited quark states are derived by solving the Dirac equation with the extracted PCQM potential numerically.
+The study reveals that the contributions of the excited quark states are considerably influential in the charge form factor and charge radius of neutron as expected, and the total results are significantly improved and increased by nearly four times by including the excited states in the quark propagator.
 The theoretical PCQM results are found, including the ground and excited quark propagators, in good agreement with the recent lattice QCD values at pion mass of about 130 MeV. }